dexter-ct/split_pdfs/README.md

 # PDF Splitter

 A simple Python script to split multi-page PDFs into individual pages.
+This is used for invoices that come in that are all in the same .pdf, or to seperate scanned images
 Uses a `.env` file to keep folder paths private and configurable.

 ---